Using a font in a printed book is usually simpler than authors think.

-However, I do think that going forward, we authors should take care to be compliant, and choose fonts that we can absolutely use.
+That's why I think we authors should always take care to be compliant, and choose fonts that we know we can absolutely use.
 This includes fonts in the book, chapter title, or even on your book cover.

 So, in order to protect yourself, it’s best to have an understanding of font copyright laws, how to figure out if your font is allowed to be used, and if necessary, how to purchase the rights to use a font.